Web Content Accessibility Guidelines: Understanding WCAG 2.0

 Understanding WCAG 2.0

-The web content accessibility guidelines (WCAG) were established to help make digital content more accessible for all users, but particularly for individuals with disabilities.
-The accessibility standards were established by the World Wide Web Consortium (W3C.org) nearly 30 years ago and continue to be refined as technology advances and user needs change.
+The Web Content Accessibility Guidelines (WCAG) were established by the World Wide Web Consortium (W3C) as a way to make digital content more accessible for individuals with disabilities.
+The guidelines were created nearly 30 years ago and continue to be refined as technology advances and user needs change.

 The goals of WCAG are to:

-- Continually evolve and adapt accessibility guidelines through frequent review and community support
+- Continually evolve and adapt accessibility guidelines through frequent review and support from the accessibility and disability community.

 WCAG 2.0 Hierarchy